 This study examines the validity of the COMPAS with offenders who have a serious mental illness.
 A widely used risk-needs assessment tool, the COMPAS was found to be a good predictor of re-arrest with this population, although it was more effective in distinguishing low-risk offenders from all others than in identifying those who pose a medium as opposed to a high risk of re-arrest.
 Overall, approximately two-thirds of study-participants were classified as low risk.
+At the same time, more than half of the sample scored in the high range on the important needs domains of substance abuse

 In this article, mental health court graduation, in-program jail sanctions, and rearrest were tracked for 654 participants in the Brooklyn Mental Health Court.
 In general, risk factors for negative outcomes included a prior history of arrest or incarceration, having current property charges, current unemployment, homelessness at time of intake, and having a co-occurring substance use disorder.